 Things change.
-In the technology industry, what was cool five years ago may not even exist today.
-But the insurance industry is here to stay.
-People will always need insurance whether it’s for their car, home, pet or even travel, the insurance industry touches all aspects of life — and that won’t change.
+In the technology industry, what was "cool" five years ago may not even exist today.
+But insurance is here to stay.
+People will always need it for their car, home, business, pet and even for travel.
+The insurance industry touches all aspects of life — and that will not change.

-You want a well-rounded life — and that means a rewarding career that includes vacation time and travel.
+You want a well-rounded life -- with a rewarding career that includes vacation time and travel.
 The insurance industry offers flexible schedules and time off.
 If you work hard, a three-day weekend could be in your future.
-Perhaps you want to catch a family member’s little league game or attend a community fundraiser one afternoon?
-You could manage your schedule so you won’t miss important events.
+You could even manage your schedule so you won't miss important events.

-In a recent U.S News and World Report article featuring 'Best Jobs of 2017,' Insurance Agent ranked #4 on their list.
-As Big “I” president Bob Rusbuldt said: "The lifestyle of an independent insurance agent is perfectly suited to someone who has the ability to do different things, who wants control over their schedule, and who wants to be involved in their community."
+In a recent U.S News and World Report article featuring 'Best Jobs of 2020,' Insurance Agent ranked #2 on their 'Sales & Marketing Jobs' list.
+As Big 'I' president Bob Rusbuldt explains: "The lifestyle of an independent insurance agent is perfectly suited to someone who has the ability to do different things, who wants control over their schedule, and who wants to be involved in their community."

-Insurance is also worldwide.
-Once you become an insurance expert, there are potential employers in every community, enabling you to live anywhere — in the U.S. or around the world.
+Insurance is everywhere.
+Once you become an insurance expert, there are potential employers in every community, enabling you to live anywhere in the U.S.

-Baby boomers who are running agencies and companies are retiring.
-They are looking now for young talent to bring in to perpetuate the businesses they spent their lifetime building up.
-You could enter the industry now and in just a few years manage staff, own your own insurance agency or be a team leader at an insurance carrier.
+Baby boomers who are either running agencies or insurance companies are retiring at a fast pace.
+They're looking for young talent to help maintain the businesses they spent a lifetime building.
+You could enter the industry now and in just a few years manage staff, work towards owning your own agency, or be a team leader at an insurance carrier.

 Make a Difference